metio/yosql/yosql-website/content/persistence/jdbc/_index.md

   - JDBC
 ---

-The `javax.sql` based implementation to access your database.
-It does not require any dependencies outside from standard JDK classes.
+The `javax.sql` based implementation of `YoSQL` to access your database.
+It does not require any dependencies outside from standard JDK classes exposed by the [JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity) API.
 The available configuration is listed split into multiple pages which are listed at the bottom of this page.

 ## Tooling